Regret Minimization Framework

 Next Steps

 Implementing the Regret Minimization Framework requires both imagination and practical consideration.
-Think of it as writing your future story in advance:

 Where it Came From